 Alexander Hamilton is one of those founding fathers whose name you may know since he is on the $10 bill, but whose life you might not otherwise know about, aside from how he died in a duel.
 Thanks to Lin-Manuel Miranda's hit musical Hamilton, you will learn all about his poor boyhood in the Caribbean, how he was a powerful member of George Washington's cabinet, and his friendships and rivalries with other Revolution-era figures.
 This whole story is told with rap and hip-hop music and a diverse cast of actors, so Hamilton will help you see American history through fresh, modern eyes.

-Audrey: The New Musical
+Sesame Street: The Musical

 Originally published on